wp-plugins/off-page-seo/readme.txt

 = Features =
 * Rank Reporter (checks rank in SERP every 3 days)
-* Track gained backlinks and its influence
+* Track gained backlinks (every 3 days check if the links ares still present)
+* Track how many people came to your site using those backlinks
+* Counts how much did you spend for the backlinks
+* Enhanced graphs for analysis of your position
-* Competitor Analysis (using the most popular tools in the world)
+* Competitor analysis (using the most popular tools in the world)
 * Social Share counter (counts how many Likes and Follows you have on various social networks)
 * Page and Alexa Rank Checker (checks every day for a change in PR or Alexa Rank)
 * Backlink opportunities (daily update of backlink opportunities)